*According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 7.

 The following factors contribute towards land degradation in India:

 1. When agents such as strong winds or floods remove the upper layer of soil, it is called soil erosion.
-Top most layer contains essential nutrients like nitrogen, potassium and phosphorus.
-Erosion of this layer reduces the land productivity.
+The top layer contains essential nutrients like nitrogen, potassium and phosphorus.
+Erosion of this layer reduces land productivity.

-2. Water logging causes salinity and alkalinity of the soil.
-Water logged in top layer absorbs nutrients of the soil and reduces its fertility.
+2. Water logging causes the salinity and alkalinity of the soil.
+Waterlogged in the top layer absorbs nutrients from the soil and reduces its fertility.

 4. The practice of shifting cultivation by small farmers and marginal farmers result in soil being eroded of nutrients.

-5. Extensive use of fertilizers have contributed to reduction of soil fertility and quality
+5. Extensive use of fertilisers has contributed to the reduction of soil fertility and quality.

-6. Due to the overgrazing of livestock in grasslands, it is slowly turning into desert.
+6. Due to the overgrazing of livestock in grasslands, it is slowly turning into a desert.

 8. Explain how the opportunity costs of negative environmental impact are high.

 Whenever the lands are extracted at a rapid pace which is greater than its regeneration, the carrying capacity of the environment declines.
-In such a situation, the environment does not perform at its full function, which will result in crisis.
-For such a situation there should be new alternatives which are eco-friendly resources in order to avoid crisis in environment.
-Imbalance in environment brings about diseases which may be air or water borne, which will increase the expenses.
+In such a situation, the environment does not perform its full function, which will result in a crisis.
+For such a situation, there should be new alternatives which are eco-friendly resources, in order to avoid a crisis in the environment.
+An imbalance in the environment brings about diseases, which may be air or water-borne, which will increase the expenses.
 The cost of managing diseases and finding alternative resources are the opportunity costs associated with the environment.
-These cost are high which confirms the statement that opportunity costs of negative environmental impact are high.
+These costs are high, which confirms the statement that opportunity costs of negative environmental impact are high.

 9. Outline the steps involved in attaining sustainable development in India.

-1. To control population explosion India has taken various steps which includes providing education and awareness on birth control methods.
+1. To control the population explosion, India has taken various steps, which include providing education and awareness on birth control methods.

-2. Using eco-friendly fuels like CNG and LPG will reduce the CO2 emission that will be beneficial for environment.
+2. Using eco-friendly fuels like CNG and LPG will reduce CO2 emissions, which will be beneficial for the environment.

-3. India has abundance of solar and wind power which can reduce energy expenses.
+3. India has an abundance of solar and wind power, which can reduce energy expenses.
 It will help in sustainable development.

-4. Recycling of waste products also helps to sustain the environment.
-Waste generated from household can be used as manure.
-Banning use of plastic bags is a great step for reducing environmental pollution.
+4. Recycling waste products also helps to sustain the environment.
+Waste generated from households can be used as manure.
+Banning the use of plastic bags is a great step toward reducing the environmental pollution.

-5. Penalising vehicle owners and industries for emitting high amount of smoke along with high taxes and fines has led to reduction in pollution.
+5. Penalising vehicle owners and industries for emitting high amounts of smoke, along with high taxes and fines, have led to a reduction in pollution.

-6. Using of input efficient technology has resulted in higher production and productivity and lesser use of resources which enhances growth opportunities for India.
+6. Using input-efficient technology has resulted in higher production and productivity and lesser use of resources which enhances growth opportunities for India.

-India has an abundance of natural resources which consists of fertile soil, rivers, green forests, high mineral deposits and mountains.
-Indo-Gangetic plains are the most densely populated, fertile cultivated plains in the world which stretches from Arabian Sea to Bay of Bengal.
+India has an abundance of natural resources, which consists of fertile soil, rivers, green forests, high mineral deposits and mountains.
+Indo-Gangetic Plains are the most densely populated, fertile cultivated plains in the world, which stretch from the Arabian Sea to the Bay of Bengal.
 Cotton cultivation is most favourable in the black soils of the Deccan plateau.
-Iron reserves of India are around 20% of the total iron reserves in the world.
+The iron reserves of India are around 20% of the total iron reserves in the world.
 Hydel energy is attained through the hydel power plants.
-Vast variety of flora and fauna make India a rich country in terms of bio-diversity.
+A wide variety of flora and fauna make India a rich country in terms of bio-diversity.
 All these facts point towards the fact that India has abundant natural resources.

-11. Is environmental crisis a recent phenomenon?
+11. Is the environmental crisis a recent phenomenon?
 If so, why?

-Environmental crisis is indeed a recent phenomenon.
-Before industrialisation there was less demand for environmental resources as there was less population and it was able to sustain with the resources, it was surplus for the existing population.
-As there was less exploitation of resources so the rate of regeneration was much faster.
-But in present day due to population explosion, rapid urbanisation and over exploitation of natural resources the nature is unable to replenish the stocks, which is causing ecological imbalance that is putting pressure on environments carrying capacity giving rise to environmental crisis.
+The environmental crisis is indeed a recent phenomenon.
+Before industrialisation, there was less demand for environmental resources as there was less population, and it was able to sustain itself with the resources; it was a surplus for the existing population.
+As there was less exploitation of resources, so the rate of regeneration was much faster.
+But in the present day, due to population explosion, rapid urbanisation and over-exploitation of natural resources, nature is unable to replenish the stocks, which is causing an ecological imbalance that is putting pressure on the environment’s carrying capacity, giving rise to an environmental crisis.

 12. Give two instances of